R3-Archive/oracle-example/README.md

 # Corda Oracle Example

-Currently based upon M12-SNAPSHOT (commit: 851cccbf7e2d4c3a219ce4633f76f305f1318271).
+Currently based upon M12.

 This is an Oracle service and client implementation that facilitates the querying of nth prime numbers and validation of nth prime numbers.

-Whilst the functionality is completely superfluous (as primes can be verified deterministically via the contract code), it is a useful example of how to structure an Oracle service that provides querying and signing abilities.
+Whilst the functionality is superfluous (as primes can be verified deterministically via the contract code), it is a useful example of how to structure an Oracle service that provides querying and signing abilities.

-Do read the inline comments which discuss teh rationale behind the design of the Oracle service.
+Do read the inline comments which discuss the rationale behind the design of the Oracle service.

 This repo is split into three CorDapps: